CrossLangNV/DGFISMA_paragraph_detection/README.md

 This repository contains user scripts to train a DeepSegment model (user_scripts/train_deepsegment.py).
 One can either use pretrained embeddings (e.g. Glove embeddings http://nlp.stanford.edu/data/glove.6B.zip ), or train fastText embeddings (user_scripts/train_fastText).

+1) Training data fastText/DeepSegment.

+The training data consists of 3M segments scraped from the EUR-lex website.

+By selecting the text in between p'tags of these scraped html's we obtained a collection of sentences that are well segmented.
+As an extra cleaning step, we limited ourself to segments containing more than 2 tokens, less than 1000 characters, and containing at least on alphabetic character.

+The FastText model was trained on 3M segments, and the DeepSegment model on a random subset of 1M segments.

 1) Train fastText embeddings:

 *from user_scripts import train_fasttext*